Coronation of James I and Anne: Plague

+Commission for the coronation

 A commission was established to adjudicate any competing claims to hereditary or feudal rights to offices and services at the ceremony.
 The commissioners declared on 18 July that the traditional procession through the city would be severely curtailed.
-There was no customary feast.
+There would be no customary feast, and the James confirmed from Windsor on 6 June that the Royal Entry was deferred to the next year.
 The date of the ceremony was kept because it was auspicious as the feast day of Saint James, the king's name saint, and, according to the Venetian diplomat Scaramelli, political events including the main and bye plots made James anxious to take the coronation oaths and so "settle his affairs".

+Edward Kelk and Francis Raworth followed the work of the Commission for the town of Sandwich and the Cinque Ports.
+Kelk wrote on 11 July that James would not process through the city.
+He thought men or Barons from the Cinque Ports would carry the king's canopy in the Abbey, and they heard that Anne of Denmark's coronation would be deferred till the winter.
+On 15 July, it was confirmed that both James and Anne would crowned and the Barons of the Cinque Ports would carry two canopies.
+Kelk looked into precedents for the robes required, and Raworth noted that scarlet cloth was £3-10s and red satin 15 shillings or more per yard.
+The 16 Barons were to wear crimson velvet shoes and broad black velvet hats.

+The merchant and mercer Baptist Hicks was asked to supply crimson velvet, damask and satin, but was left with 1,400 yards of unused fabric.
 Sir George Carew bought 156 gilt halberds for the royal guard at the coronation and "tilt staves" and other equipment for jousting or "running at the ring" at a coronation tournament.
 A new imperial crown was made.
 The goldsmiths William Herrick and John Spilman provided a cloth-of-estate for the Abbey embroidered with pearls and imitation counterfeit gemstones.
 They made a jewelled circlet for Anne of Denmark, and refashioned the armill, ampulla, and sceptre for the ceremony.
-Some of the gems for the circlet were taken from the jewels of Elizabeth I.
+Some of the gems for the circlet were taken from the jewels of Elizabeth I. Herrick and Spilman also made a hat badge of precious stones in the shape of an initial "I" for James, using a diamond taken from an old jewel in Anne's inventory.

-The Commission made its decisions on rights and honours on 24 July.
+The commission made its decisions on rights and honours on 24 July.
 It refrained from deciding on some claims, including that of Sir Oliver Leigh, who as lord of the manor of Addington in Surrey, alleged to be entitled to provide the royals with a mess or dish of "herout or pigernout" made in the royal kitchen.
-His ancestor, Nicholas Leigh, had claimed the same right to "make a mess of pottage in a pot of clay" at the coronation of Mary I of England in 1553.
+His ancestor, Nicholas Leigh, had claimed the same right to "make a mess of pottage in a pot of clay" or "degeront" at the coronations of Edward VI in 1547 and Mary I in 1553.

-For his security, James requested 100 soldiers from the trained bands of Surrey.
-500 soldiers were hired at eight pence per day to guard against "any tumults and disorder" in Westminster and the Strand.
-The Chancellor of the Exchequer and Master of the Wardrobe, John Fortescue of Salden was in charge of £5000 spent on the coronation, and £3000 spent on the funeral of Elizabeth I.